As an Amazon Associate I earn from qualifying purchases.

 - Lightly coat a standard muffin with nonstick spray or line with paper liners, then coat the liners with nonstick spray.
 Then set aside.

-- In a mixing bowl, stir together flour, rolled oats, brown sugar, baking powder, and cinnamon.
+- In a mixing bowl, stir together flour, rolled oats, sweetener (honey or maple syrup), baking powder, and cinnamon.

 - In a separate bowl, whisk together the milk, butter, eggs, and vanilla.

 - Make a well in the center of the dry ingredients, add the wet ingredients to the well, then carefully stir together until blended.

 - Gently toss the blueberries in and then fold them into the batter,

 - Divide the mixture among the prepared muffin cups.
 Bake for 16 to 18 minutes and a toothpick inserted in the center comes out clean.